DRPatil12/Exp5/README.md

 ---

-## 📘 Theory:
+## 📘 Theory

-This project emphasizes the **practical implementation of programming fundamentals** by translating theoretical concepts directly into working code.
-The theory behind each problem is grounded in core programming principles that are essential for building efficient and readable programs.
+This project focuses on the **effective application of programming fundamentals** by converting theoretical concepts into executable code.
+The theory behind each problem is based on essential programming principles that help in developing logical, efficient, and well‑structured programs.

 ### 🔹 Core Concepts Covered

-* **Variables and Data Types**: Used to store and manipulate data efficiently based on problem requirements.
+* **Variables and Data Types**: Used to store, manage, and manipulate data according to the needs of each problem.
-* **Input and Output Operations**: Enable interaction between the user and the program, forming the basis of dynamic execution.
+* **Input and Output Operations**: Allow smooth interaction between the user and the program, making execution dynamic.
-* **Conditional Statements**: Decision‑making constructs (`if`, `if‑else`, `nested conditions`) control the logical flow of the program.
+* **Conditional Statements**: Decision‑making constructs (`if`, `if‑else`, `nested conditions`) guide the program flow based on given conditions.
-* **Looping Constructs**: Repetition mechanisms (`for`, `while`, `do‑while`) are used to optimize code and reduce redundancy.
+* **Looping Constructs**: Iterative statements (`for`, `while`, `do‑while`) help in reducing code repetition and improving efficiency.
-* **Functions and Modularity**: User‑defined functions help divide the program into manageable blocks, improving reusability and clarity.
+* **Functions and Modularity**: Breaking the program into user‑defined functions improves readability, reusability, and maintenance.
-* **Algorithmic Logic**: Each solution follows a predefined algorithm to ensure correctness and systematic execution.
+* **Algorithmic Logic**: Each problem is solved using a predefined algorithm to ensure systematic and error‑free execution.

 ### 🔹 Code‑Wise Working

-* Programs follow a **top‑down approach**, starting from input handling to final output generation.
+* Programs follow a **logical and sequential approach** from input acquisition to output display.
-* Logical steps are implemented sequentially to maintain clarity.
+* Each step is clearly implemented to maintain simplicity and clarity.
-* Error‑free execution is ensured by proper initialization and condition checking.
+* Proper initialization and condition checking help avoid runtime errors.
-* Theoretical logic is validated through practical outputs.
+* The correctness of theoretical logic is verified through obtained results.

-Overall, the theory bridges the gap between **conceptual understanding and real‑world coding**, enabling effective problem solving through structured programming.
+Overall, this theory strengthens the connection between **conceptual knowledge and practical coding**, promoting a clear understanding of structured programming.

 ---

-## 🧩 Algorithms:
+## 🧩 Algorithms

 ### 🔹 Problem 1